ekampp/capistrano-git-methods/README.md

 * `update_code` updates the remote code to match the latest head in the given `branch`.
 * `repo` sets the branch to the current head of the remote version of the code.
 * `cleanup` cleans up after the git processes.

+## Configuration

+You can configure the library from your deploy recipe, as it lazy-loads all the settings variables, so you don't need to worry about where you require this library.

+The following sonfiguration options are available:

+* `repository` defines the specific repository that you want to clone.
+* `brach` sets the branch within the repository to check out.